yossigi/compress_roas/README.md

 # How to use:

+## compress_roas
-compress_roas takes as input the path to the RPKI 'authenticated' directory, and may also take mutiple paths to BGP RIB (text-format) files to reproduce our results as we explain in the following section.
+It takes as input the path to the RPKI 'authenticated' directory, and may also take mutiple paths to BGP RIB (text-format) files to reproduce our results as we explain in the following section.

 In order to run the script, you need to have these Python packages installed: